 Before this, I worked in a lab that looked at “marine biodiversity”, or the range of traits we see in different sea animals.
 Think how different an octopus is from a shark, or a shrimp from a jellyfish!
 I joined a group of scientists on a research expedition to the southern Pacific, where we studied the animals that lived in deep-water volcanic ecosystems, and I even got to drive (for a few minutes) a multi-million £ submarine robot to explore the ocean floor, like the one that discovered the Titanic..!

 Being a scientist can take you to some amazing places! 🏝

 I do different things every day!
-Sometimes I work in the lab, sometimes at the computer and sometimes I do experiments with live mice in the animal facility.
+Sometimes I work in the lab, sometimes at the computer and sometimes I do experiments with live mice in an animal facility.

-I do a lot of “bench work”, meaning experiments that require me to follow a precise method with special scientific equipment… I also analyse data on the computer some days, and spend about one day every week in a special animal facility to perform experiments on mice.
+I do a lot of “bench work”, meaning experiments that require me to follow a set of instructions with special scientific equipment… I also analyse data on the computer some days, and spend about one day every week in an animal facility to perform experiments on mice.